PingunixDevelopments/Nyrion-LTS-Atlas/README.md

+LTS-Nebula is going to be replaced by LTS Atlas (https://www.reddit.com/r/NyrionNEWS/comments/1m98mpf/lion_getting_replaced_by_ltacore/)

 **What is Nyrion LTS Nebula?**

 Nyrion LTS Nebula is the Long-Term Support (LTS) version of the Nyrion command-line shell, built on the stable 1.3.1 release.
 It serves as a reliable foundation while newer versions of Nyrion continue to evolve.